THE CAMEL’S NOSE

 Sometime in 2001, Lightwave Technologies – pursuant to a “pole-sharing” agreement with APCo – installed fiber-optic cable on the utility pole on the Jackson property.
 The City of Auburn had authorized Lightwave to install its cable and had established the route for such placement.
 Jackson sued everyone, APCo, Lightwave, and the City of Auburn, alleging among other claims that APCo had conspired with Lightwave to commit trespass on his property.
 The trial court entered a summary judgment in favor of all the defendants.

-The Court of Civil Appeals concluded that because APCo had maintained the power lines in opposition to Jackson’s objections from April 1983 until September 2003, it had obtained an easement by prescription over his the portion of his land it used.
-The Court of Civil Appeals upheld judgment for APCo with respect to the trespass claim against it, and found for APCo and Lightwave on the conspiracy claim.
+The Court of Civil Appeals concluded that because APCo had maintained the power lines in opposition to Jackson’s objections from April 1983 until September 2003, it had obtained an easement by prescription over the portion of his land it used.
+The Court of Civil Appeals upheld judgment for APCo with respect to the trespass claim filed against it and found for APCo and Lightwave on the conspiracy claim.

 Undaunted, Jackson appealed to the Supreme Court of Alabama.